-- Now delete Windows Defender directory.
+- Now delete the Windows Defender directory.

-Keep in mind that Windows Update will install Windows Defender again after every update, so you’ll need to repeat this process after every update.
+Keep in mind that Windows Update will install Microsoft Defender again after every update, so you’ll need to repeat this process after every update.

-Solution 6 – Stop the Windows Defender service
+6. Stop the Windows Defender service

 - Press Windows Key + R to open the Run dialog.
 Now enter services.msc and press Enter or click OK.

 - Set the Startup type to Automatic and click the Stop button to stop the service.

-Solution 7 – Disable scheduled tasks
+7. Disable scheduled tasks

 - Press Windows Key + S and enter task scheduler.
 Now choose Task Scheduler from the menu.